rommelskii/red/README.md

 </p>

 <p>
-This project serves as an introduction for me to C. After this, I plan on learn on socket programming so that I can build my own server written in C.
+This project serves as an introduction for me to C. After this, I plan on learning
+socket programming so that I can build my own server written in C.
 </p>